-The Elephant Man (1980)
+- The Elephant Man (1980)

-Shakespeare in Love (1998)
+- Shakespeare in Love (1998)

 - Bridget Jones’s Diary (2001)

 More recent films have included:

 - Captain America: The First Avenger (2011)

-The Avengers: Age of Ultron (2015)
+- The Avengers: Age of Ultron (2015)

 It is located west of London near the River Thames and is made up of a large number of different buildings housing massive sound stages, art departments, dressing rooms, make-up and hair departments, meeting rooms, offices, wardrobes, and workshops.

-He switched over to film making in 1932 and by 1936 the studios were dramatically expanded to include seven sound stages, twelve cutting rooms, three viewing theatres, scene docks and workshops.
+He switched over to filmmaking in 1932 and by 1936 the studios were dramatically expanded to include seven sound stages, twelve cutting rooms, three viewing theatres, scene docks, and workshops.

-During World War II, the studio was requisitioned by the Ministry of Defence, after the nearby Vickers-Armstrong aircraft factory was bombed, to make replica aircraft, fake guns and landing strips to be used as decoys in the Middle East.
+During World War II, the studio was requisitioned by the Ministry of Defence, after the nearby Vickers-Armstrong aircraft factory was bombed, to make replica aircraft, fake guns, and landing strips to be used as decoys in the Middle East.

-Since then, the studio has been used continually to make big budget films and remains one of the most well known production studios in film history.
+The studios changed ownership repeatedly over the next few decades and the facilities were extensively refurbished in 1987.
+Since then, the studio has been used continually to make big-budget films and remains one of the most well-known production studios in film history.